 Why Fire rated sealant?

-Fire rated sealant is a form of passive fire protection that is used to seal around openings and between joints in a fire-resistance-rated wall or floor assembly.
+Fire rated sealant and Sprays is a form of passive fire protection that is used to seal around openings and between joints in a fire-resistance-rated wall or floor assembly.
 Firestop sealant is designed to maintain the fireproofing of a wall or floor assembly allowing it to impede the spread of fire and smoke.

-Fire retardant Sealant is used in:
+Fire caulk is used in:

 - Electrical, mechanical, and structural penetrations